preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/azure-ad-sync/index.rst

 Use these advanced settings to make sure person properties are synchronized from Azure AD to Sharepoint.

 **Note!** For this to work, you have to set the Azure AD Sync Account.
-See that heading on this page for more information: :doc:`Security </admin-settings/tenant-settings/security/index>`
+See that heading on this page for more information: :doc:`Permissions for the Tenant </admin-settings/tenant-settings/permissions/index>`

 Also note: The Azure AD Sync can now be set up to use SharePoint Addin App identity instead of a user account.
 This will allow the tenant to turn of legacy sign in and still use the Azure AD Sync, see *Enable Sharepoint App-Only* below.

-**Note!** This opion is not applicable in Omnia on-prem.
+**Note!** This option is not applicable in Omnia on-prem.

 This is what's available: